 Theoretical preparation is explicitly expected of course participants, either as reading materials or as an e-learning module.
 CAMES' teaching and learning activities always include practical training like role playing, simulated patients, virtual reality, full-scale simulations with debriefing, or training on pig models and cadavers.
 If possible, distributed learning and self-regulated practice periods are preferred when courses are planned.
 The key philosophy behind this is flexibility in training, mastery learning recognizing trainees' different paces, and a focus on transfer to clinical practice.

 CAMES publishes intensively about the organization's learning philosophies and teaching-learning activities.
-See examples from 2018 alone below, as referred above:

 Size of activity